sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

   </tr>
 </table>

-## Secondsry USB camera
+## Secondary USB camera

 This project supports overlaying the thermal imaging over a video stream from an usb camera, for example, a laptop webcam can be tied to a usb cable and the images will be shown on the screen.

 ## Settings

-You can adjust several settings and do image alignment in real time
+You can adjust several settings in the webpage and do image alignment in real time.
+Or you can also send the commands in terminal/ssh like this:

 ```
 set camera offset_x <px> // move camera layer horizontally